cbrandao18/QuickSortAnimated/README.md

 The implementation being visualized is not the optimal implementation of quicksort as it is not doing in place swapping.

+## Technologies
+* JavaScript for sorting logic
+* React for frontend
+* lodash for random number set generation

 ## Preview
 ![Quick Sort](./public/assets/quickSortPreview.png)